Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ---

-# Mastering DuckDB when you're used to pandas or Polars
+# Mastering DuckDB when you're used to pandas or Polars: part 1

 You may have heard about DuckDB's impressive robustness and performance.
 Perhaps you want to try it out - BUT WAIT, you're a data scientist and are used to pandas and/or Polars, not SQL.
 You can use the `SELECT`, `JOIN` and `GROUP BY` commands, but not much more, and you may be wondering: is it even possible to use SQL to: